mlimber/holy-build-box/LIBRARY-VARIANTS.md

  * Activation source script: `/hbb_exe/activate`

+## `exe_gc_light_hardened`

+This variant is is meant for compiling applications, but with dead-code elimination enabled and with a *small* amount of security hardening.
+This variant is especially suitable for compiling applications for use in production environments.

+See [Security hardening binaries](SECURITY-HARDENING-BINARIES.md) for more information about the security flags.

+The `exe_gc_hardened` variant is even better because it also enables full security hardening, but it has a number of compatibility caveats.
+The `exe_gc_light_hardened` variant is better for compatibility.

+The dead-code elimination flags allow the compiler to eliminate unused code, which makes your binaries as small as possible.

+### Caveats

+Like `exe`, this variant is not suitable for compiling shared libraries.
+Use the `shlib` variant instead.

+### Properties

+ * `CFLAGS` and `CXXFLAGS`: `-g -O2 -fvisibility=hidden -ffunction-sections -fdata-sections -fPIE`
+ * `LDFLAGS`: `-static-libstdc++ -Wl,--gc-sections -pie -Wl,-z,relro`
+ * `STATICLIB_CFLAGS` and `STATICLIB_CXXFLAGS`: `-g -O2 -fvisibility=hidden -ffunction-sections -fdata-sections -fPIE`
+ * `SHLIB_CFLAGS` and `SHLIB_CXXFLAGS`: `-g -O2 -fvisibility=hidden -ffunction-sections -fdata-sections -fPIC`
+ * `SHLIB_LDFLAGS`: `-static-libstdc++`
+ * `O3_ALLOWED`: `true`
+ * Activation command: `/hbb_exe_gc_light_hardened/activate-exec`
+ * Activation source script: `/hbb_exe_gc_light_hardened/activate`

 ## `exe_gc_hardened`

-This variant is is meant for compiling applications, but with security hardening and dead-code elimination enabled.
+This variant is is meant for compiling applications, but with dead-code elimination and security hardening enabled.
 This variant is especially suitable for compiling applications for use in production environments.

 See [Security hardening binaries](SECURITY-HARDENING-BINARIES.md) for more information about the security flags.